Chicago Pre-College Science & Engineering Program offers free, highly engaging math and science programs sign up at Kenwood Academy this Saturday

 80% of ChiS&E students pursue college majors in science, computer science and engineering

-Kenya Brathwaite was a member of the inaugural kindergarten class to participate in the Chicago Pre-College Science and Engineering Program (ChiS&E) and graduated from high school this spring.
-Today, the Morgan State University freshman is a biology major who plans to become a veterinarian.
-She says what the program gave her was a knowledge base that helped her feel comfortable with math and science.
-She began the program while at John J. Pershing Magnet School and graduated from the Chicago High School for the Arts.
-At each school she attended the program was available to her, including Burnham Science Academy and the Robert A. Black Magnet School.
+Chicago Pre-College Science and Engineering Program (ChiS&E) will host an orientation and registration session this Saturday, September 17, at Kenwood Academy for its highly sought after free program offerings in mathematics, science, engineering, computer programming, advanced robotics, chemistry and physics.
+The orientation will be held from 10:00 am – 12:30 pm at 5015 S. Blackstone in Chicago.
+The rigorous preparatory program is available to CPS students in grades K – 12 and includes internship opportunities at the University of Illinois Urbana and the University of Chicago.

-After 10 years of preparing historically underrepresented African American and Latino students to pursue careers in science, technology, engineering and mathematics (STEM), 80% of the graduating seniors who participated in the program are now pursuing a secondary education in computer science, engineering or science just like Brathwaite.
+The program, designed to prepare historically underrepresented African American and Latino students to pursue careers in science, technology, engineering and mathematics (STEM), began 12 years ago.
+In 2021, 80% of the graduating seniors who participated in the program pursued a secondary education in computer science, engineering or science.
+The ChiS&E program aligns with the White House’s Best Practices for Diversity and Inclusion in STEM, that stresses the importance of ‘cultivating partnerships and collaboration, providing authentic and culturally relevant STEM engagement experiences for youth, and engaging effective mentors’.

-Brathwaite says when some of her friends in the program dropped out, she considered it as well, but she was determined to stay with it, and her mom was there as well supporting her.
-ChiS&E is free to participants with the only requirement being that a parent must participate with their child.
-“She always said I’d be happy with the results if I stuck with it,” says Braithwaite.

-Eberardo Cazares began the ChiS&E program as a first grader when sessions were held at the Museum of Science and Industry (MSI).
-He particularly remembers experiments they conducted that tested the electrical properties of fruit.
-Now a freshman at Wilber Wright College the mechanical engineering major is interested in both cars and computers.
-He got involved after taking home a flyer to his parents who encouraged him to participate.
+ChiS&E’s special team-building approach fosters collaboration between parents and teachers, with both students and parents engaging in hands-on science and engineering activities.
+Grade level programs are specifically designed to foster math concepts as early as kindergarten.
+Additionally, the program hosts sessions with STEM role models across a variety of fields including scientists, mathematicians, college presidents, and NASA engineers.
+The group’s partnerships extend to the Kellogg and Boeing Foundations.

 About ChiS&E